Cura : Care Beyond Boundaries Logo

 Travel Considerations

-• avoid scheduling major travel immediately after surgery unless your clinician confirms it is appropriate
+• avoid major travel soon after surgery unless your clinician confirms it is appropriate

-• ask about flight-related considerations such as swelling, mobility and clot prevention guidance
+• ask about flight-related issues such as swelling, mobility and clot-prevention guidance

-• keep contact details for your care team accessible at all times
+• keep contact details for your care team easy to access during recovery

-If any instruction is unclear, ask for it in writing.
-Clear written guidance is especially helpful when you are recovering away from home.
+If an instruction is unclear, ask for it in writing.
+Written guidance is especially important when you are recovering away from home.

-Safety starts with choosing a qualified team and a facility with appropriate standards.
-Use this checklist to compare options and to structure your questions.
+Safer planning starts with a qualified team, appropriate facility standards and clear communication.
+Use this checklist to compare options and organize your consultation questions.

 Surgeon And Team Credentials